k4cg/ansible-role-workadventure/README.md

 * Add role variables to README.md
 * Add dependencies (docker, docker-compose, evtl.
 Jitsi und Let's Encrypt) to meta/main.yml?
 * Test on a remote host
+* Set production environment and debug flags for containers
+* Check remaining env vars in docker-compose.yaml (and maybe set them by find and replace their values)
+* Let's encrypt config for traefik